Pengen Meaning In Indonesian

 Next, let's watch scenes from movies where the word [keles] is spoken to better understand how to use it in the right context.

-Keles In Movie Scenes
+Keles In Use

 The conversation in that scene with English translations is as follows.